tcmetzger/sphinx-favicon/docs/source/index.rst

 Provide a list of local favicon files or URLs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The quickest way to add favicons is just adding a list of favicon URLs to ``conf.py``.
+The quickest way to add favicons is to just add a list of favicon URLs to ``conf.py``.

 .. code-block:: python